aws-samples/aws-builders-fair-projects/reinvent-2019/iot-hotdesks/README.md

-# re:Inventing Flexible Working - Hot Desks re:Imagined #
+# Reinventing Flexible Working - Hot Desks Remagined #

 Ever looked for a spare unallocated desk at work?, ever needed an ad-hoc meeting and not able to find a room?
 We use a Raspberry Pi, a motion-sensor, a simple algorithm and IoT Core to try and save you the pain of seeking spare resources.